 I should now at least say something in the defense of animals.
 However, I really can’t do this from the perspective that we all evolved from the same species, much less a purely Naturalistic perspective.
 I have already commented on the idea that humans may be powerful enough to shape the course of the world, so this needs no further comment.
 Instead, I must speak from a different ethical point of view.

-There are a number of saints in the Catholic church throughout history that have been said to be so full of the love of God that they feed even the rats and ants that came into their homes.
+There are a number of saints in the Catholic church throughout history that have been said to be so full of the love of God that they fed even the rats and ants that came into their homes.
 This, in some senses, is more of a testimony to their kindness of heart than of any particular meaning of the creatures’ identities, but it does support a few important points.
 First, God is an orderly being and anyone in love with the True God desires the maintaining of order.
 This “order” in particular refers to systems that preserve peace, especially peace of mind.
 Second, anyone in love with God takes care of His creation the way someone receiving a gift from a loved one would take care of it.
-We could, again, return to the principle of taking care of this world will take care of ourselves – a very powerful argument – but that isn’t necessary for the mentality of a lover.
+We could, again, return to the principle of “taking care of this world will take care of ourselves” – a very powerful argument – but that isn’t necessary for the mentality of a lover.
 (As a notably fact, some people are very keen on saving even the tiniest scraps from their loved ones.
-Humans obviously have the capacity to protect and preserve articles, gifts, and treasures imparted from those whose they have some psychological connection with.)
+Humans obviously have the capacity to protect and preserve articles, gifts, and treasures imparted from those with whom they have some psychological connection.)